 Students may take a Global Studies course that satisfies both Area F and another Area requirement.

-Students may take a U.S. Diversity course that satisfies both Area G and another Area requirement.
+Students may take a U.S. Diversity Studies course that satisfies both Area G and another Area requirement.